emojicode/emojicode.github.io/src/reference/protocols.md

 of playing music and therefore must provide the 🎶 method.

 You can use the normal 🐖 to require instance methods inside the 🐊 body.
-At present it’s not possible to require initializers or class methods.
+At present it’s not possible to require initializers or type methods.

 ## Conforming